HEPTACOM/heptaconnect-docs/docs/portal-development/016-default-utilities.md

 ### Psr\Http\Client\ClientInterface

-An [PSR-18](https://www.php-fig.org/psr/psr-18/) HTTP client which implementation is based upon the choice of the bridge.
+A [PSR-18](https://www.php-fig.org/psr/psr-18/) HTTP client whose implementation is based upon the choice of the bridge.
 Reliable service to do HTTP requests with.